Grammar Notes

 Lots of you have asked me, “What about grammar?”

 Great question.
-I may be the wrong person to answer it. :-)
+I may be the wrong person to answer it!

 But this scant knowledge of grammar (as in, knowing the names for all the parts of speech, understanding sentence constructions, etc.) did not stop me from being a ghostwriter or an editor.
-In fact, I was the senior editor over a period of three years for one publication and the managing editor for two books projects that involved major revisions of the submitted content since the contributors were not writers.
+In fact, I was the senior editor over a period of three years for one publication and the managing editor for two book projects that involved major revisions of the submitted content since the contributors were not writers.

 How could businesses trust me with these publications if I didn’t have “training” in grammar, punctuation and proper syntax?